NBISweden/module-data-publication-dm-practices/index.md

 ---
 The datasets produced during a research project is a treasure on its own, and should be treated as such.
 When publicly available and appropriately described, they are ready to be re-used by yourself as well as others.

-This lesson will give you the why, where and how of data sharing via repository submission, including hands-on exercise.
+This lesson will give you the why, where and how of data sharing via repository submission, including hands-on exercise on how to create a data publication plan.
 By the end of this lesson you will:

 * Know the benefits of data sharing